ThoMot/ActiveUsersAdressa-DataSets/README.md

-# News Reccomender System
-News reccomender system for articles from Adressa.no
+# Data set for TDT4215 Anbefalingssystemer 2021